-If a presumed ACM is in good condition (and sealed) it will normally be prudent to manage the item as asbestos rather than undergo the additional cost of laboratory sampling.
+If a presumed asbestos item is in good condition (and sealed), it will normally be prudent to manage the item as asbestos rather than undergo the additional cost of sampling.

-Where a presumed asbestos item is in poor condition (and / or unsealed) and requires attention, it may often be prudent to undergo the additional cost of sampling the item first, to ensure that it does contain asbestos, prior to undergoing removal / remediation works.
+Where a presumed asbestos item is in poor condition (and/or un-sealed) and requires attention, it may often be prudent to undergo the additional cost of sampling the item first, to ensure that it does contain asbestos, prior to undergoing removal/remediation works.

-Please note that should the recommendations highlighted anywhere within this report are not deemed practical, FRMS may be able to provide suitable alternatives.
+Please note that should the Recommendations highlighted anywhere within this report not prove practical to the Client - then FRMS may be able to provide suitable alternatives.